bilan604/HeartDisease/README.md

 A paper covering the dataset, the Kaggle notebook, American heart disease in the context of healthcare, approaches to predictive modeling, and an implemented approach to modeling the dataset.

-Link above to paper (contributed 3.1, 4, 5 + Presentation)
+Link above to paper (contributed subsection 3.1, section 4, section 5 + Presentation / p.10-16 + p.2)

 UNGRADED Presentation: Presented findings to class in in the main Lecture Hall of Kleiber for STA160 during April (about a month before it was due), had already found the optimized model in the paper. <b><ins> A+ in the class (Heart-Disease + MLB-Dominance-Heirarchy) </ins></b>